msemtd/CheeseBoard_Software/examples/DawnDuskLight/README.md

   - draws clock big
   - has displayon and display off modes

-+ ModeRealTime doens't need to be a mode, better to just call it RealTimeClock or something, and remove inheritance from Mode
++ RealTimeClock doens't need to be a mode, better to just call it RealTimeClock or something, and remove inheritance from Mode

 + in GoToSleepMode: